hkust-taco/hmloc/hmloc-codebase-doc.md

 ## Unification

 `UnificationSolver.scala` defines the `UnificationSolver` class which unifies types.
-As described in the corresponding paper, it tracks the provenances of the unified types.

 Unification is particularly interesting because it tracks the data flow through source code locations.
+As described in the corresponding paper, it uses the provenance of types, which contains the source code locations, to track the data flow.

 - class `Unification` stores a sequence of data flows that shows how two types are unified
 - abstract class `DataFlow` shows how two types are unified